ec-jrc/jrc_f2_refine/README.md

 Current implementation use **Tabulizer** to extract directly the text from Pdf.
 The reasons are :

 * with the use of pdf metadata (font, font size), the preferred input is now the pdf of articles.
 * it ease the simultaneous parsing of pdfs texts and of the poppler output that contain the fonts of words of the pdf.
-The data-structure of udpipe does not allow to retrieve easely the title of the document once processed.
+The data-structure of udpipe does not allow to retrieve easely the title of the document once it is processed.
 * make the library easely reusable for new articles later and remove the need for pre-processing outside R.
+* !!
+Tabulazer seems to introduce some gotchas in the sections of the articles, in the forms of random caps inside sections title of articles.

 # Technical debt